 In 1996 she was appointed by the Gov. Tommy G. Thompson Administration in Wisconsin to be the first administrator of the Division of Children and Family Services.
 Her responsibilities included child welfare, child care quality and licensing, youth development, and an array of emergency assistance and other community programs.

-Dreyfus is chair of Leadership 18, a coalition of CEOs from the largest and most respected nonprofit organizations in America, and was also the chair of its 2016 Executive Committee.
+Dreyfus is a member of Leadership 18, a coalition of CEOs from the largest and most respected nonprofit organizations in America, and was previously the chair.
 She serves on the governing boards of the American Public Human Services Association and Generations United.
 Dreyfus is also on the advisory committees of the Social Intervention Research & Evaluation Network (SIREN) and the Robert Wood Johnson Foundation (RWJF) Systems for Action (S4A).
 She was appointed through the Speaker’s office in the U.S. House of Representatives to serve on the National Commission to Eliminate Child Abuse and Neglect Fatalities from 2013-2015.

 In 2019, Dreyfus was named to The NonProfit Times’ Power and Influence Top 50 list of nonprofit leaders who have “distinguished themselves as initiators of concepts that will have legs and are already having impact.”
 She also was included in the Power and Influence Top 50 list in 2018, 2017, and 2015.
 The American Public Human Services Association awarded Dreyfus its Lifetime Achievement Award in 2016 for her contributions to the field of health and human services in both the public and private sectors.
 In 2018, Dreyfus was recognized with a Women of Influence Award by the Milwaukee Business Journal.

 Dreyfus loves being with her family, including her husband of more than 40 years, circuit court judge Lee S. Dreyfus Jr., her adult children, and grandchildren.